PatrickShahade/osticket-prereqs/README.md

 <br />

 <p>
-We'll go ahead and configure a few more settings from our IIS.
-If we go to our osTicket in IIS, we can enable some settings in PHP.
-If we right click these greyed out options, we're looking for php_imap.dll, php_intl.dll, and php_opcache.dll.
-Refreshing the browser should show that we enabled some new things!
+12) Time to configure a few more settings from IIS.
+Within the osTicket file in IIS, I need to enable some extensions in PHP by right clicking greyed out options and selecting "enable".
+I'm looking for <b>php_imap.dll, php_intl.dll, and php_opcache.dll</b>.
+Refreshing the browser should show these things have been enabled.
 </p>
 <p>
 <img src=https://i.imgur.com/eOcQRtK.png/>